ethereum/ethereum-org-website/src/content/nft/index.md

 ## Build with NFTs {#build-with-nfts}

 Most NFTs are built using a consistent standard known as [ERC-721](/developers/docs/standards/tokens/erc-721/).
-However there is a newer ERC-1155 standard which aims to make NFTs more efficient, especially in the realm of gaming.
+However there are other standards that you might want to look into.
+The [ERC-1155](https://blog.enjincoin.io/erc-1155-the-crypto-item-standard-ac9cf1c5a226) standard allows for semi-fungible tokens which is particularly useful in the realm of gaming.
+And more recently, [EIP-2309](https://eips.ethereum.org/EIPS/eip-2309) has been proposed to make minting NFTs a lot more efficient.
+This standard lets you mint as many as you like in one transaction!

 ## Further reading {#further-reading}